It seems like more and more Americans can’t get enough of work, whether it’s for enjoyment or necessity.

 The Provision Living survey found that a small share of working seniors stay on the job out of loneliness.
 Specifically, these seniors “say that their workplace provides invaluable camaraderie and they would feel too lonely if they stopped working,” according to the survey.

 These seniors might be on to something.
-The findings of a 2018 survey of people aged 50 to 80 from the University of Michigan National Poll on Healthy Aging suggest that chronic loneliness can affect older adults’ memory, physical well-being, mental health and life expectancy.
+The findings of a 2018 survey of people ages 50 to 80 from the University of Michigan National Poll on Healthy Aging suggest that chronic loneliness can affect older adults’ memory, physical well-being, mental health and life expectancy.

 6. Saving for a big expense